Alexey314/m3u-radio-music-playlists/README.md

 ## Collection of m3u Radio Playlists, Updated daily (manually)
-this repo now includes a `radio.m3u` station with various streams collected over time by many people, thanks to [ArnoldSchiller](https://github.com/ArnoldSchiller) for his pull request, this stream is not part of my usual stream updates and won't get updated as often but it's contents are getting included in my 3 own made streams listed below
+this repo now includes a `radio.m3u` station with various streams collected over time by many people, thanks to [ArnoldSchiller](https://github.com/ArnoldSchiller) for his pull request, this stream is not part of my usual stream updates and won't get updated as often but it's contents are getting included in my 4 own made streams listed below

-this repo now includes 3 extra streams made by me, `---everything.m3u` , `---randomized.m3u` and `---sorted.m3u`
+this repo now includes 4 extra streams made by me

-`---everything.m3u` combines all of the streams sorted by name
+`---everything-full.m3u` combines all of the streams sorted by names that are shown in this repo

+`---everything-lite.m3u` is exactly like the everything-full stream but cover images and extra info was removed

-`---randomized.m3u` is exactly like the everything stream but every line was shuffled and randomized
+`---randomized.m3u` is exactly like the everything-lite stream but every line was shuffled and randomized

-`---sorted.m3u` is exactly like the everything stream but the links themselves are sorted alphabetically/numerically, it's good for when you have found a good radio station with many different genres of music to listen to all of them in order
+`---sorted.m3u` is exactly like the everything-lite stream but the links themselves are sorted alphabetically/numerically, it's good for when you have found a good radio station with many different genres of music to listen to all of them in order

-these 3 files have had extra info, cover images and duplicate links removed to make them smaller and easier to download/load into a player, every time i push an update these 3 files will also get updated and the randomized stream will also get shuffled again
+every time i push an update these 4 files will also get updated and the randomized stream will also get shuffled again

 ### How to listen to these?
 in the terminal, do this: